-The full text of all accepted BMJ research articles is published online in full, with open access and no word limit, on bmj.com as soon as it is ready.
-In the print and iPad BMJ each research article is abridged, with the aim of making research more inviting and useful to readers.
+The full text of all accepted research articles in The BMJ is published online in full, with open access and no word limit, on thebmj.com as soon as it is ready.
+In the print and iPad issues of The BMJ, each research article is abridged, with the aim of making research more inviting and useful to readers.

 There is no need for authors to prepare a BMJ pico to submit along with their full research article.
 Authors produce their own BMJ pico, using a template from us, only when the full article has been provisionally accepted.

 Yes.
 The pico is the only version that appears in our print and iPad editions, and we want these readers to be aware of all our research.

 Each BMJ pico needs to fill a single page in the print issue of The BMJ, and we've found that a word count of 550 is about right, on average.
 This has to include the whole body of the text.
 The statement on funding and disclosures is not a footnote - it's a key part of the BMJ pico.

 But page layout depends on the size of the accompanying simple table or figure (for which we allow necessary flexibility): if your table or figure is relatively small it may be fine for the text slightly to exceed the 550 word limit.
 If it's bigger than average, we may need to cut the text slightly.
 This need to consider layout may seem rather trivial for a research article, but the single page format is an important element of the BMJ pico's appeal and usefulness to readers.
 So please try to stick to around 550 words of text (excluding the title and authors' details).

 Please ensure that your BMJ pico poses a concise research question that really works as a question.

 For example "Do nurse-led follow-up programmes improve patient rehabilitation after discharge from intensive care?" (this was an RCT).